codingforpleasure/Linux_tree/README.md

 Linux_tree
 ==========

-1) For debugging my kernel, I have recompiled the kernel with FTRACE support (function tracer).
+1) For debugging my kernel tree, I have recompiled the kernel with FTRACE support (function tracer).

    You should enable the following flags: